Mandevilla laxa Chilean jasmine in pot

 PrunePrune

-Cut back the stems to three or four nodes so that your mandevilla laxa branches out.
+Cut back the stems to three or four nodes so that your Mandevilla laxa branches out.
 This will also encourage flowering.

 Caution: the plant is toxic!
 Wear gloves and rinse your shears after pruning!